Is Your Teen Ready for a Checking Account?

 If the answers to all of those questions are yes, they are probably able to handle a checking account.

-If you decide to allow your teen to have a checking account, you may want to start by monitoring the statements, canceled checks, and receipts together.
+If you decide to allow your teen to have a checking account, you may want to start by monitoring the statements and receipts together.
 You’ll likely need to be a signer on their account as well.

 Have them go together with you to sign up, and even lead the process.
 (You may also want to see if there are any special new bank account promotions they might qualify for.)

 Remember, it can be GREAT to get practice at an early age handling money.
 That’s how we learn, and it’s better to make small mistakes early on than large ones later.